async2secure/async2secure.github.io/_pages/products/security_design_ips.md

     </content>
 </div>

-To mitigate the Side-Channel Attacks on ASICs and FPGAs, we offer <u>SCA-Resistant AES design IP</u> with dual-hiding and asynchronous-logic countermeasures for highly secure data encryption.
+To mitigate the Side-Channel Attacks on ASICs and FPGAs, we offer <strong>SCA-Resistant AES design IP</strong> with dual-hiding and asynchronous-logic countermeasures for highly secure data encryption.
 We also offer AES design with additional masking countermeasures that provide added SCA protection for data encryption.